SUMMER MATH, WRITING AND STUDY SKILLS REGISTRATION NOW OPEN |

 ASDEC provides the only summer program in the DC region that is lead by Certified Academic Language Therapists teaching struggling learners.
 The program provides intensive instruction in reading, writing, spelling, study skills, and handwriting and math.
 Physical movement along with visual and auditory stimuli to provide multisensory learning.
 The hands-on aspect of the structured routines facilitates attention and concentration.
 The careful development of conceptual understanding and the high level of repetition reinforce memory.
 All activities build on the mastery of skills, which helps students build self-esteem as they experience success each day.

-For close to two decades, ASDEC master teachers have been delivering the most powerful Orton-Gillingham teaching methods to students during our summer program.
+For over two decades, ASDEC master teachers have been delivering the most powerful Orton-Gillingham teaching methods to students during our summer program.
 Our elementary students work with Academic Therapists one to one and in small groups while older students work in small groups with senior ASDEC faculty members.
 In addition, ASDEC-trained Math Specialists bring years of experience to our summer programs.

-| ASDEC Elementary Academic Therapy Clinic – Grades 2-6: One space left for Onsite Program in Herndon, VA.ASDEC provides the only Orton-Gillingham Based program endorsed by the International Dyslexia Association in the Washington, DC region.
+ASDEC Elementary Academic Therapy Clinic – Grades 2-6:ASDEC provides the only Orton-Gillingham Based program endorsed by the International Dyslexia Association in the Washington, DC region.
 The program provides intensive instruction in reading, writing, spelling, and handwriting.
 Physical movement is added to the visual and auditory stimuli to provide multisensory learning.
 The hands-on aspect of the structured routines facilitates attention and concentration.
 The careful development of conceptual understanding and the high level of repetition reinforce memory.
 All activities build on the mastery of skills, which helps students build self-esteem as they experience success each day.
 Who should attend?

 What will they learn?
 Students work one-to-one with an academic therapist in the following: